Inflation is not an increase in prices.

-Hugo Chavez, the socialist leader of Venezuela is giving the world yet another example of how collectivism works.
-Under his leadership the Venezuelan Bolivar has been experiencing rapid depreciation.
-As of last month, April 2010, the rate of decline is at an annual rate of 32.9%.
+Hugo Chavez, the socialist leader of Venezuela is giving the world yet another example of how central planning works.
+Under his leadership the Venezuelan Bolivar is experiencing rapid depreciation.
+As of April 2010, the Bolivar was declining in value at a 32% annual rate.

-His government has nationalized privately owned oil companies (sixty of them), metal companies, newspaper companies, universities, banks, food supermarkets, the communications industry and general merchandise retailers.
-The justification given in many cases was expressly to control inflation.
-The Venezuelan stores of a large French retailer were closed without notice because they raised their prices in response to inflation.
+The Chavez government has nationalized privately owned oil companies (sixty of them), metal companies, newspaper companies, universities, banks, food supermarkets, the communications industry and general merchandise retailers.
+The justification, expressly stated in many cases, was to control inflation.
+Most recently the Venezuelan stores operated by a large retailer based in France were closed by the Chavez government, without notice, only because they raised their prices in tune with inflation.

-The government is running all these industries and inflation is running rampant.
-Nevertheless, Chavez reasons the problem must be elsewhere, in the private sector.
-He believes he has found the cause.
+The government is running most industries, and inflation is “still” rampant so Chavez reasons the problem must be somewhere else.
+Now he thinks he has found the cause.
 Venezuela imports most of its food.
-Hugo, in his fractured English declares “Venezuelan businessmen buy abroad, come here and ask for more than it really costs”.
-Abomination!
-If businessmen will not operate at a loss Chavez will take away their businesses and do it for them.
+“Venezuelan businessmen buy abroad, come here and ask for more than it really costs” he said in fractured English.
+Translation – If businessmen are unwilling to operate at a loss the government will confiscate their businesses and do it for them.